 The chart to the left shows average marketing budgets as a percent of revenue, and as you can see, budgets vary widely.
 In recent years, the education, communications/media, and consumer services industries’ budgets were highest as a percent of revenue, while budgets for firms in the energy, mining/construction, and manufacturing industries were lowest.

-Of course, your industry is only the first of three factors to use in estimating how much your company should spend on marketing.
+Of course, your industry is only the first of four factors to use in estimating how much your company should spend on marketing.
 Use the average for your industry as a baseline and adjust based on the next two factors.